geekq/workflow/README.markdown

 is particularly useful if your errors are transient and you want to queue up a job to retry in the future without affecting the existing workflow state.

+Note: this is not triggered by Workflow::NoTransitionAllowed exceptions.

+### on_unavailable_transition

+If you want to do custom handling when an unavailable transition is called, you can define an 'on_unavailable_transition' hook in your workflow.
+For example

+    workflow do
+      state :first
+      state :second do
+        event :backward, :transitions_to => :first
+      end

+      on_unavailable_transition do |from, to_name, *args|
+        Log.warn "Workflow: #{from} does not have #{to_name} available to it" end
+    end

+If backward! is called when in the `first` state, 'on_unavailable_transition' is invoked and workflow stays in a 'first' state.
+This example surpresses the Workflow::NoTransitionAllowed exception from being raised, if you still want it to be raised you can simply call it yourself or return false.

+This is particularly useful when you don't want a processes to be aborted due to the workflow being in an unexpected state.

 ### Guards

 If you want to halt the transition conditionally, you can just raise an